phoebenyi/schneider/README.md

 ## 🔒 Disclaimer

-⚠️ This is a **personal internship project** hosted publicly for educational and demonstration purposes. **No confidential Schneider Electric data (business, operational, or customer) is used, shared, or exposed.** All input samples are **synthetic**.
+⚠️ This is a **personal internship project** hosted publicly for educational and demonstration purposes. **No confidential Schneider Electric data (business, operational, or customer) is used, shared, or exposed.** All input samples are **synthetic** and randomly generated.
+The model is not intended for production use and should not be relied upon for any business decisions. ⚠️
 > ℹ️ This project was developed as part of a personal exploration during an internship with **Schneider Electric's Global Supply Chain Department**.
 While column headers may resemble internal conventions, **all data rows are fictitious**.

 ---